Subclass 489 - Skilled Regional (Provisional) Visa

 If you have received an offer of employment attach evidence of this offer – such as an employment contract or a formal letter of employment.

 If you are currently employed, attach evidence of employment.
 This must include a copy of your employment contract and your most recent two payslips (if applicable).

-If you are applying under Category 2 – job offer for the subclass 489 visa, there are additional documents that you would need to submit together with your application.
+If you are applying under Category 2 – Working in Tasmania for the subclass 489 visa, and your employment is for a position at ANZSCO skill level 4 or below, there are additional documents that you would need to submit together with your application.
 Your employer would need to provide the proof of domestic recruitment efforts.
 The following need to be included together with your application:

-- evidence that your employer has made a genuine effort to recruit locals (Australian citizens/permanent residents) but were unsuccessful, for example include copies of the advertisements your employer has posted in on-line sources, University of Tasmania Career hub, Tasmanian vocational institutions, Jobactive, local newspapers and from social media
+- evidence that your employer has made a genuine effort to recruit locals (Australian citizens/permanent residents) but were unsuccessful.
+Please include copies of the advertisements your employer has posted in on-line sources, University of Tasmania Career hub, Tasmanian vocational institutions, Jobactive, local newspapers and from social media

 If you are an overseas applicant with no employment in Tasmania (Category 3A), attach evidence that are, currently, sufficient employment opportunities in your nominated occupation that are relevant to your skill set and recent experience.
 The evidence must include: